NicoMarq/DataScience-with-Python-/README.md

 # DataScience-with-Python
- Here you can find my first works in Python lenguage.
+ Here you can find my first works in Python lenguage, basic level.